Stability of spin dynamics for a spin-orbit coupled boson in a driven non-Hermitian double well

-When $\gamma=0.4194$ and $\gamma=0.5806$, Im($\rho$) is equal to zero in figure 4(c).
-This indicates that when the parameters are on the continuous boundary line part of the type IV boundary line, Im($\rho$) $=0$ and the system is stable.
-To verify the correctness of the analysis, we select the initial state $|0,\uparrow\rangle$ and the parameter values $\gamma=0.4431$ and $\frac{\varepsilon_2}{\omega}=0.88$ corresponding to point M in figure 4(a) to plot the evolution of probability over time as shown in Figure 4(d).
-It is evident that the probability increases exponentially, which is consistent with our analysis.
-In figure 4(e), we take the parameters $\gamma=0.4194$ and $\frac{\varepsilon_2}{\omega}=0.3$ corresponding to point J on the continuous boundary line part of the type IV boundary line in figure 4(a) to plot the evolution of probability over time.
-It can be seen from figure 4(e) that all the oscillations of probabilities are periodic and the system is stable, which is consistent with our previous analysis.
+However, the points J and K on the continuous part of the type IV boundary line are continuous points, with Im($\rho$) $=0$, and the system is stable.
+To verify our analysis, we separately take the parameters $\gamma=0.4431$ and $\frac{\epsilon_2}{\omega}=0.88$ corresponding to the jump point M, and take the parameters $\gamma=0.4194$ and $\frac{\epsilon_2}{\omega}=0.3$ corresponding to the continuous point J to evolve the probability over time, as shown in figures 4(d) and 4(e).
+Obviously, the probabilities increase exponentially in figure 4(d), indicating that the system is unstable.
+In contrast, figure 4(e) shows periodic oscillations of the probabilities, indicating that the system is stable.
+This is consistent with our previous analysis.